This Guidelines for Teachers is currently in version 1.4.

 - The People’s Ink—a writer’s workshop, offering critique groups for the written word.

-- The People’s Stage—a stage-based workshop, for those who want to share ideas, art, ideas, and poetry with an engaged audience.
+- The People’s Stage—a stage-based workshop, for those who want to share either ideas and art (Mondays) or poetry and narrative (Tuesdays).

 - The People’s Lectures—lectures in the arts and humanities.